 The Travel Saver Scheme and the Bike to Work Scheme are great ways for business owners and their employees to save money on their tax bill.
 Under the TaxSaver Commuter Ticket Scheme, employers can provide tickets to employees (or Directors) as part of their salary package or in lieu of an annual bonus.
 Employees effectively get the tickets tax free and employers save on Employer’s PRSI payments.

 The Cycle to Work Scheme also offers a tax incentive to employees and employers, whereby an employer purchases a bicycle and equipment for an employee without it constituting a benefit in kind.
 An employer and employee can also agree a salary sacrifice to cover the cost of the bicycle and equipment (maximum cost €1,000) over a certain period.

+Those are just 4 tax tips to save you money.
 To find out more ways to reduce your business tax bill, call us today to arrange your consultation – 021 240 9120.